spiceai/docs/spiceaidocs/content/en/reference/Spicepod/datasets.md

 ## `acceleration.enabled`

+Enable or disable acceleration, defaults to `true`.

+## `acceleration.engine`

+The acceleration engine to use, defaults to `arrow`.
+The following engines are supported:

+  - `arrow` - Accelerated in-memory backed by Apache Arrow DataTables.
+  - `duckdb` - Accelerated by an embedded DuckDB database.
+  - `postgres` - Accelerated by an embedded DuckDB database.

+## `acceleration.mode`

 Optional.
-Enable or disable acceleration.
+The mode of acceleration.
+The following values are supported:

+  - `memory` - Store acceleration data in-memory.
+  - `file` - Store acceleration data in a file.

+`mode` is currently only supported for the `duckdb` engine.

-## `acceleration.refresh`
+## `acceleration.refresh_mode`

 Optional.
-The interval to refresh the data for the dataset if the dataset type is overwrite.
+How to refresh the dataset.
+The following values are supported:

+  - `full` - Refresh the entire dataset.
+  - `append` - Append new data to the dataset.

+## `acceleration.refresh_interval`

+Optional.
+How often data should be refreshed.
+Only supported for `full` datasets.
 For `append` datasets, the refresh interval not used.

 i.e. `1h` for 1 hour, `1m` for 1 minute, `1s` for 1 second, etc.